 - Whether paralysis is complete or incomplete

-These factors determine both the prognosis and the type of treatment.
+These factors generally determine both the prognosis and the type of treatment.

 Complications of Paralysis

-Depression – It may be difficult to come to terms with paralysis and this can cause depression.
+It may be challenging to come to terms with paralysis, which can lead to depression.

-Sex life and fertility – While some people can have normal sex life and can have children even after developing paralysis, some people can develop problems with sex life and fertility.
+While some people may have a normal sex life and can have children even after developing paralysis, some develop problems with sex life and fertility.

 Treatment for Paralysis

 Some car accident victims may recover sensation and their ability to move.
 However, many patients require extensive treatments to manage the condition and accompanying complications.
-They may also need devices to help them perform some key functions such as breathing and bowel movement.
 Patients often require long periods of physical therapy and rehabilitation.
+They may also need devices to help them perform critical functions such as breathing and bowel movement.

 Living with Paralysis

 While the areas of the body affected and the severity of paralysis differ from one car accident victim to the next, there are some common traits.
 The medical care required to treat paralysis is extensive and expensive, physical therapy is generally needed to help restore as much mobility as possible, and the injured party must learn how to adapt to their new physical limitations.
 Tasks that were once simple to perform will now be a struggle and can take years to get accustomed to.

 If you have been injured by a negligent driver, consult with our St. Louis Paralysis Attorney at The Hoffmann Law Firm, L.L.C.
 We understand not just the financial strain from medical costs but the emotional and psychological changes you face.
 Ongoing medical care may last for years and, in some cases, will be necessary for the rest of your life.
 Our attorneys can fight for you to be compensated for medical expenses and advocate for your pain and suffering and the complete change in your quality of life.